The Charmings

-The Charmings is an American fantasy sitcom that follows Snow White and Prince Charming, awakened from a thousand-year spell, as they adjust from their familiar life in the enchanted forest to the modern ways of 20th century Los Angeles suburbs.
+The Charmings is an American fantasy sitcom that follows Snow White and Prince Charming, awakened from a thousand-year spell, as they adjust from their familiar life in the enchanted forest to the modern ways of 20th-century Los Angeles suburbs.
 The series originally aired from March 20, 1987, to February 11, 1988, on ABC.

 Synopsis

 The opening voice-over sets up the premise:

 The premise of the series' plot was that fairy tale characters Snow White and Prince Charming were magically transported to a 20th-century suburb in Burbank, California.
-Each episode shows the Charmings trying to adapt to their new life while Lillian, the wicked stepmother, and her wise cracking Magic Mirror watch from upstairs.
+Each episode shows the Charmings trying to adapt to their new life while Lillian, Judy Parfitt, the wicked stepmother, and her wise cracking Magic Mirror, Paul Winfield, watch from upstairs.
 After the first season, Caitlin O'Heaney (who portrayed Snow White) was replaced by Carol Huston.

 After mild success as part of ABC's Friday night lineup, the series was moved to Thursday nights for its second season, in a head-to-head battle with NBC's A Different World, and later The Cosby Show.
 Due to low ratings, the series was canceled after twenty episodes.
 One episode remains unaired in the US, though it was shown during the show's run in the UK and in 2021 in Canada on CTV.